mimoralea/king-pong/README.md

 docker run --privileged=true --rm \
     -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix \
     -v $PWD:/king-pong \
-    -it mimoralea/king:v1 /bin/bash
+    -it mimoralea/king-pong:v1 /bin/bash
 ```

 This command redirects the X11 session to your local computer.
 You need this so that Pygame can open the window in your local system.
 This command also maps the local current directory `.` containing the source code to the `/king` directory in the container.
+So please make sure that you are inside the project's root directory.

 ### Run the app:

+If you used the Docker method you need to get into the `king-pong` directory first. `cd king-pong`.
+If you installed the pages locally, the `agent.py` file should be in your current directory.
+To run the application run from the project's root directory:

 ```
-cd king-pong/
-python agent.py -vv
+python agent.py -vv -g 1 -m 3
 ```

-The Pygame window should get redirected to you screen.
-This worked seamlessly on my Fedora environment, let me know if there is are different steps on other OS.
+This will start a quick 3 points game.

 ## Commands available: